 The issue of legal status remains at the heart of development strategies for existing SFIs.
 Donors have often encouraged Africa's public-status institutions to become private in order to accelerate their modernization.
-For troubled SFIs with accumulated losses, donors have also prescribed a transition to private status as a unique and virtuous solution.19 The effects of the 2008 economic and financial crisis, particularly Dexia's problems and the collapse of private sector infrastructure investment, forced everyone involved to take a more balanced view of privatization's merits.20
+For troubled SFIs with accumulated losses, donors have also prescribed a transition to private status as a unique and virtuous solution.
+The effects of the 2008 economic and financial crisis, particularly Dexia's problems and the collapse of private sector infrastructure investment, forced everyone involved to take a more balanced view of privatization's merits.
+The effects of the 2008 economic and sector infrastructure investment, forced everyone involved to take a more balanced view of privatization's merits.

 However, the problems posed by an SFI's public status remain, especially because state guarantees appear to back municipal loans.
 Local governments may conclude that they are free to renegotiate loan repayments.
 Sometimes, they are correct on this point; some central governments reschedule debt payments, for example, prior to municipal elections.
-In some cases, the fact is that loans are automatically turned into subventions eventually.21 and as a result, a public sector financial institution will face high default rates on its loans.
+In some cases, the fact is that loans are automatically turned into subventions eventually, 21 and as a result, a public sector financial institution will face high default rates on its loans.
 However, a public status naturally lends itself well to all local government support, advice, and training, and it also facilitates the SFI's distribution of central government subventions for local capital investments.22